 You can Lose it for Bad Behavior

-In case of late payment, the card issuer has authority to end the introductory period.
+In case of late payment, Santander has the authority to end the introductory period.
 In case you will not have a regular APR; you might get a penalty APR which is 30%.

 The APR doesn’t last Forever

-Appreciate it while you can, on the grounds that once your 0% starting period is finished, it’s finished.
+Appreciate it, on the grounds that once your 0% starting period is finished, it’s finished.
 The 0% interest goes on for the length of the early on period, and once it closes, the card will return to its regular APR.
 This standard rate might not below, so be watchful about carrying a balance in case you’re nearing the finish of your introductory period.

 Santander Zero Important Highlights